wuancong/CMAM/README.md

 ### SYSU-MM02 dataset download
 Please send a signed [dataset release agreement](agreement/agreement.pdf) copy to wuanc@mail.sysu.edu.cn.
 If your application is passed, we will send the download link of the dataset.
+The pedestrian captured in "examples" folder of SYSU-MM02 has signed a privacy license to allow the images to be used for scientific research and shown in research papers.
+The other pedestrians are not allowed to be shown publicly, whose faces are masked to avoid privacy problem.

 ## Dependencies